At MU Health Care, we offer compassionate care in a safe, welcoming environment.

 Your care team will begin planning for your discharge right away to ensure you and your loved ones are well-prepared when you leave the hospital.
 You’ll work with the social worker and your psychiatrist to develop a plan that includes follow-up services.
 We want to make sure you have ongoing support and resources.

-The South Providence Psychiatry clinic provides adult mental health services.
+The South Providence Psychiatry clinic and Battle Avenue Psychiatry clinic provide adult mental health services.
 The health care team includes psychiatrists, advanced practice professionals (physicians assistants), resident physicians (physicians who are under the supervision of a board-certified psychiatrist), psychologists and licensed clinical social workers.

 Our providers work to address all the aspects of a patient’s life that could be contributing to his or her emotional struggles.
 As a teaching clinic, we strive to develop well-rounded resident physicians who are adept at medication management, brief therapeutic interventions and using local resources to maximize patient care.

-Our Neuromodulation Clinic provides state-of-the-art treatment options for individuals whose psychiatric disorders have not fully improved with conventional treatments such as medication or psychotherapy.
+Our Interventional Psychiatry clinic provides state-of-the-art treatment options for individuals whose psychiatric disorders have not fully improved with conventional treatments such as medication or psychotherapy.
 We offer a number of specialized treatments including electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), deep brain stimulation (DBS), vagus nerve stimulation (VNS) and cranial electrostimulation (CES).
-We also are able to provide intranasal ketamine for treatment refractory depression.
+We also are able to provide intranasal ketamine for treatment refractory depression as well as inpatient postpartum depression treatment.

 Services provided at our clinic include: